Treaty of Bucharest (1812): Terms

 Furthermore a truce was signed (Article 8 of the Treaty) with the rebelling Serbs and autonomy given to Serbia.

 The Treaty of Bucharest, signed by the Russian commander Mikhail Kutuzov, was ratified by Alexander I of Russia 13 days before Napoleon's invasion of Russia.

+A supplementary annex to the treaty specified that the diplomatic couriers were to be granted a 'right of neutral passage' through the territory of Wallachia, provided they carried a specific lead seal issued by the Imperial Diet.